The Mendip Storytelling Circle is run by and for people who love to tell and listen to traditional and contemporary stories.

 They each have their own distinctive style of storytelling and are often joined by members of the audience and guests who would like to tell a story.

-Meet the Tellers - Colin, Martin, Janet and Drift!
+Meet the Tellers - Colin, Martin, Janet and Orion!

 Colin Emmett was first introduced to storytelling whilst listening, with his grandmother, to David Kossoff telling Bible stories on the wireless.
 Later, having discovered the world of folk traditions, Colin enjoyed telling the odd tale himself.